Dick Morris to Newsmax: JFK Assassination Docs Delay 'Outrageous'

 That section of the memo said that the release would take place over time as the "harm associated with release of the information dissipates."

-JFK’s nephew, and 2024 Democratic presidential candidate, Robert F. Kennedy Jr., criticized Biden’s decision in a post on Twitter.
+JFK's nephew, and 2024 Democrat presidential candidate, Robert F. Kennedy Jr., criticized Biden's decision in a post on Twitter.

 "It's not about conspiracy — it is about transparency.
 In a midnight Friday night announcement, the White House has delivered the bad news that President Biden will be maintaining secrecy indefinitely on some JFK assassination related records," Kennedy said in his post.
 "The White House announcement is unlawful.
 In 1992 the JFK Records Act was passed unanimously by Congress with the promise that all assassination related records would be released no later than October 2017.